 - How Julie Coates of Woolworth's Australia makes energy key to her professional success, with reserves for her "second shift" as wife and mother

 How Remarkable Women Lead is both profoundly moving and actionable.
-Woman or man, you'll find yourself in its pages and emerge with a practical plan for breaking through at both works and in life.
+Woman or man, you'll find yourself in its pages and emerge with a practical plan for breaking through in both works and in life.